Netflix Tips and Tricks: 15 hidden features from keyboard shortcuts to how to watch with friends

 There’s always something interesting and entertaining to watch on Netflix, but it’s disappointing when you can’t find a particular film or TV show.
 To remedy this, the streaming service lets you submit a request for anything you’d like to watch but which is currently unavailable.
 Just go to the Title Request page and enter up to three suggestions.

 There’s no guarantee that the titles you’re looking for will make their way to Netflix – there could be licensing issues or your taste may just be too niche or terrible to accommodate! – but if enough people ask for the same thing, Netflix will definitely sit up and take notice, so it can’t hurt to register your interest.
-Bear in mind, though, that the streaming service sees itself more as a curator of content than a library of every film and TV show that’s ever been made, as this YouTube video explains:
+Bear in mind, though, that the streaming service sees itself more as a curator of content than a library of every film and TV show that’s ever been made.

 Unlock secret sub-genres using codes

 One of the easiest ways to browse Netflix content is by genre.
 For example, if you’re looking for excitement, you might choose the Action category, then drill down to specific sub-genres such as Action Comedies, Spy Action & Adventure, Westerns, and so on.
 What you may not realize, though, is that Netflix provides many less accessible sub-genres, each with a unique code, to fine-tune your search.